-Further, the consultation raises major questions and concerns about the impact of the safeguarding of land at Callywhite Industrial Estate for employment purposes.
-These include its impact on the transport network, the amenity of nearby residents and the lack of market interest.
+123. To make sure the town continues to provide sustainable and accessible job opportunities, it is important to ensure the continued availability of a choice of sites and premises.
+To help achieve this, the Plan supports the retention of suitable employment sites and buildings.
+NEDDC's draft Local Plan5 indicates a desire to expand Callywhite Lane toward Chesterfield, providing a further 6 hectares of industrial space.
+The consultation raises questions about the impact of further development on the transport network.
 It also identifies that a key piece of land, the Dronfield Nature Park, would be under threat if proposals to improve connectivity were to go ahead.
 Unless these factors can be resolved, the Plan would not support further expansion to Callywhite Lane.